MrYsLab/python_banyan/docs/one_gpio_demos.md

 ~/.pyenv/versions/PYTHON VERSION/VIRTUAL ENVIRONMENT NAME/lib/PYTHON VERSION WITHOUT LAST NUMBER/site-packages/

-# The Demo Examples
+## The Demo Examples

 All of the demos are launched using the Banyan Launcher.
 The launcher specification files utilize a relative path to access the components for the applications.
 As a result, you must maintain the directory structure of the python-banyan distribution.
-If you haven't downloaded the distribution as of yet, you may do so by clicking on the green download button found on [this link](https://github.com/MrYsLab/python_banyan) and then unzip the files.
+If you haven't downloaded the distribution yet, you may do so by clicking on the green download button found on [this link](https://github.com/MrYsLab/python_banyan) and then unzip the files.